habibieamrullah/WhatsUpShop/README.md

-# WhatsUpOnlineStore
+# WhatsUpShop
 Nice and simplified online store CMS based on PHP and MySQL

+PLEASE NOTE: It is improved version of WhatsUpOnlineStore in this link: https://github.com/habibieamrullah/WhatsUpOnlineStore, which to get started, first you need to configure your database credential by editing dbcon.php.
+In previous version, database credential configuration was inside config.php, but here I've managed to create separated dbcon.php file for it.

+## About WhatsUpShop

 This PHP software is a lightweight and simple CMS system that allows you to post products with pictures, description, pricing, quantity and options.